GODFREY OSWALD, BSc, MSc

 Professional writing is a full-time job and painstakingly tough in today's competitive world, so ghostwriters are in big demand.

-Most of the income I now make as a full-time writer comes from ongoing ghostwriting for projects in the U.S., U.K. and Australia (on top of ok income from
+Most of the income I now earn as a full-time writer comes from ongoing ghostwriting for projects in the U.S., U.K. and Australia (on top of ok income from

 ongoing short and full-length articles for

-magazines, newspapers and journals, mostly tech, academic and science articles).
+magazines, newspapers and journals, mostly tech and science articles).

 The Geneva Incident